 Be involved.
 When you’re behind the wheel, talk about what you see (road signs, pedestrians, other vehicles, etc.) that could result in the need to change speed, direction or both.
 Have your teen comment, too.
-Maintain an ongoing dialogue about your teen’s driving, appropriately restrict driving privileges and conduct plenty of supervised practice driving.
+Be active in the learning-to-drive process: Maintain an ongoing dialogue about your teen’s driving, appropriately restrict driving privileges and conduct plenty of supervised practice driving.
 Kentucky requires that parents and their teens conduct 60 hours of supervised practice driving, including 10 hours at night, but AAA recommends at least 100 hours.
-AAA provides tips and advice on how to conduct effective supervised practice driving.
+AAA provides tips and advice on how to conduct effective supervised driving practice.

 Be a good role model.
 Your teen has been watching your driving habits for the last decade or so.
 And as your teen begins the learning-to-drive process, that focus will likely increase.
 So, make changes in your driving to prevent any poor driving habits from being passed on.
 Show you take driving seriously.